BigBIueWhale/serial_comm_microservice/README.md

 ## Components
 * executable- Rust microservice server listening on Ipv6 IP+PORT `[::1]:50051` HTTP/2 (because that's the default in gRPC, it's for communicating between servers).
 Ready to execute any serial API function that the client has in mind.
 * client- example usage of the microservice.
-In our case it's an Electron React TypeScript app and the backend of the app (the `main`) uses the gRPC API.
+See `client/README.md`.

 ## WIP
 The project is not finished yet: